Job goes away, production stays

 The essence of derivatives and integrals is the notion of limit.
 When the limit tends to infinity, or to zero, we invent the notion of derivatives and integrals.
-For example, a circumference is a polygon with "infinite" sides of length tending to zero, each.
+For example, a circumference is a polygon with "infinite" sides of length tending to zero, each one.
 In the limit, with the number of sides tending to infinity and the length of each side tending to zero, we have a perfect circumference.

 I imagine that its infinite, maximum limit is when automation can theoretically steal any and all human jobs.